Bengin Ahmad: People, portraits and street photography

-Bengin sees portraits in two directions.
+Ahmad sees portraits in two directions.
 The first one is about the general and common characteristics of ethnic groups or a lifestyle or certain Ideology believers.
 There is a single link that connects every group; either through psychology, philosophy or lifestyle.
 The long hair and beard of Sikh men, Yazidi men's extra-long mustaches, the intense gaze of Arab Bedouins, or the female followers of a certain fashion trend are all among this group.

-The second direction digs deeper by focusing on individuals' unique features that distinguish them from the rest.
-To create his desired artworks in this realm, he uses various framing, cropping and editing techniques to emphasize certain individualities in the photo.
-He finds hope and peace in the eyes of ordinary people, or within the wrinkles of the old ones.
-He believes these qualities create the most beautiful portraits.
+The second direction focuses on individuals' unique features that distinguish them from the rest.
+To create his desired artworks in this realm, he uses various framing, cropping and editing techniques to emphasize certain individualities in the photo..

-"A Syrian Refugee" is one of the most prominent portraits by Bengin, and widely published by many magazines and websites such as UNIRC, which is United Nations entity, ABC News, The London Magazine, HuffPost, Humanium and many more.
+"A Syrian Refugee" is one of the most prominent portraits by Ahmad, published by UNIRC, which is United Nations entity, ABC News, The London Magazine, HuffPost, and Humanium.